 - Day 2: Other Escondido attractions, including Queen Califia's Magical Circle, artist Niki de Saint Phalle's largest American sculpture garden with nine whimsical large-scale works; Welk Resorts San Diego, featuring a Broadway-style theater and the "bubbly" Lawrence Welk Museum, and the California Center for the Arts, Escondido, where top-name performers grace the stage nightly

-- Day 3: The famous Bates Nut Farm in Valley Center (just north of Escondido), featuring fresh delicious nuts, candies and dried fruits, as well as a popular farm zoo; wine tasting at Bernardo Winery, Southern California's oldest operating winery or award-winning Orfila Vineyards, and a romantic, sunset hot air balloon ride with A Balloon Adventure by California Dreamin'.
+- Day 3: The famous Bates Nut Farm in Valley Center (just north of Escondido), featuring fresh delicious nuts, candies and dried fruits, as well as a popular farm zoo; wine tasting at the award-winning Orfila Vineyards, and a romantic, sunset hot air balloon ride with A Balloon Adventure by California Dreamin'.

-The visitor offerings of San Diego's East County are as varied as the terrain, ranging from rolling hills and mountains to the expansive desert.
+San Diego's East County has varied terrain, ranging from rolling hills and mountains to the expansive desert.
 Following is a suggested three-day tour:

 San Diego's South Bay, encompassing south San Diego Bay and the cities of Chula Vista and Imperial Beach, is also the gateway to Mexico.
 A suggested three-day itinerary includes:

-- Day 1: Chula Vista attractions, including U.S. Olympic Training Center, the first warm weather, year-round Olympic training facility in the United States; Knott's Soak City USA water park, open summers, and Cricket Wireless Amphitheatre, a state-of-the-art outdoor concert venue
+- Day 1: Chula Vista attractions, including U.S. Olympic Training Center, the first warm weather, year-round Olympic training facility in the United States; SeaWorld's water park Aquatica, open during summer, and the Sleep Train Amphitheatre, a state-of-the-art outdoor concert venue

 - Day 2: The Living Coast Discovery Center (formerly known as the Chula Vista Nature Center) features aquariums, a shark and ray petting pool, bird-watching platforms, aviaries and hiking trails in the marshlands of San Diego Bay.
-Catch the sunset in Imperial Beach.
+Catch the sunset while dining oceanfront at Sea180 Coastal Tavern in Imperial Beach.

 - Day 3: Daytrip to Tijuana, Mexico